 "A night time scene of soldiers pictured standing in front of B17s taking off, with searchlights glowing up into the sky.
 Dargie noted, "Twenty bombers (the greatest number to this date) took part in this raid.
 One failed to return.
 A couple of nights later forty-two B17's went on the same mission.
 This aroused great enthusiasm in Moresby at the time and we all felt the Japs were at last getting something of their own back".

 On November 5, 1942 crashed at Mareeba Airfield.
-Afterwards, written off due to damage.
+Afterwards, written off due to the damage sustained.

 AWM ART22074 "Flying Fortresses (B17's) taking off at 0230 from 7-Mile Drome, Moresby to bomb Rabaul town and harbour"

 Thanks to Steve Birdsall and Edward Rogers for additional information